 Atlassian says Rovo’s job is to connect all your team’s work and knowledge.
 It does this with a few key abilities: a search that can pull info from all your connected apps, a chat where you can ask questions, and AI agents that can handle tasks for you.

-It’s a neat idea, but it’s built with a specific user in mind: someone who is all-in on the Atlassian world of Confluence, Jira, and Bitbucket.
-This focus on their own ecosystem is a big part of its strengths, but it also creates some pretty major limitations.
+It’s an impressive concept, built with a specific user in mind: someone who is leveraging the comprehensive Atlassian world of Confluence, Jira, and Bitbucket.
+This focus on their own ecosystem is a big part of its strengths, ensuring seamless integration across your most important work platforms.

 Key features of Jira's AI

-Jira’s AI tools are built directly into its project management and service desk products, and they’re mostly focused on cutting down on administrative busywork.
+Jira's AI tools are built directly into its project management and service desk products, and they're focused on enhancing productivity and streamlining administrative work.
 Here’s what you’ll find.

 AI for project and task management in Jira Software

-If your team uses Jira for tracking software development and projects, Atlassian Intelligence has a few nice tricks up its sleeve:
+If your team uses Jira for tracking software development and projects, Atlassian Intelligence has a few excellent tricks up its sleeve:

-• Plain English for JQL: Jira Query Language (JQL) is great for digging up specific issues, but learning the syntax can be a pain.
+Plain English for JQL: Jira Query Language (JQL) is great for digging up specific issues, and the AI makes it more accessible than ever.
 The AI lets you type what you want in normal language, like "show me all the open bugs assigned to Maria this week," and it will translate that into the proper JQL for you.
-This makes powerful searches available to everyone, not just the Jira experts on your team.
+This makes powerful searches available to everyone, regardless of their Jira expertise.

-• AI-powered summaries: If you’ve ever dreaded opening a Jira ticket with a comment thread longer than your arm, you’ll love this.
+AI-powered summaries: If you’ve ever opened a Jira ticket with an extensive comment thread, you'll love this.
 The AI can read through the entire conversation and give you the highlights, including key decisions and action items.
 You get caught up in seconds, not minutes.

-• Help with writing and editing: The AI also works as a writing assistant.
+Help with writing and editing: The AI also works as a writing assistant.
 It can help you draft a user story from a quick prompt, clean up a task description for clarity, or even tweak the tone of a comment to sound more professional.
-It’s a solid little tool for keeping your project docs consistent.
+It’s a reliable tool for keeping your project docs consistent.

-• Breaking down big tasks: When you’re staring at a huge piece of work (what Jira calls an epic), the AI can suggest ways to break it down into smaller, more manageable sub-tasks.
+Breaking down big tasks: When you're staring at a major piece of work, the AI can suggest ways to break it down into smaller, more manageable sub-tasks.
 It helps you get from a big idea to a real plan much faster.

 AI in Jira Service Management for support teams